bonitasoft/bonita-doc/md/ldap-synchronizer.md

 bonita_user_custominfo_policy = scope
 ```

-Same as partial, plus if the Ldap Object doesn't have an property, it will be set to null
+Same as partial, plus if the Ldap Object doesn't have a property, it will be set to null
   (all the scope is synchronized)

 |LDAP object|LDAP property                          |Synchronization                |